paulober/Pico-W-Stub/README.md

+# !
+IMPORTANT

+This repository is based on [github.com/cpwood/Pico-Stub](https://github.com/cpwood/Pico-Stub).

 # Pico-Stub

 This repository contains MicroPython stubs for the Raspberry Pi Pico, allowing you to benefit from Python code linting and autocompletion in Visual Studio Code.

 ![alt text](https://raw.githubusercontent.com/cpwood/Pico-Stub/main/screenshot.png "Screenshot")

+# Disclaimer

+Most documentation snippets are from [Micropython Docs](https://docs.micropython.org/en/v1.19.1/).
+Many thanks to Damien P.George, Paul Sokolovsky, and their other contributors.
+The version i uses was last updated on 09.
+August 2022.

 ## Using the Stubs